abbreviatedman/spellbound/data/quotes.md

 687
 00:41:18,055 --> 00:41:20,585
 I wasn't sure
-if you were gonna, um...
+if you were gonna, um…

 688
 00:41:21,558 --> 00:41:22,828
-I...
+I…

 689
 00:41:24,294 --> 00:41:26,244